Abington Sod Installation Services

 Abington Building Department Requirements for Grading Permits & Site Plan Approvals

-Grading permits are typically required for projects involving 50–100 cubic yards of cut/fill or grade changes exceeding 2 feet.
-Site plan submissions must include existing and proposed contours (2-foot intervals), drainage calculations, and undergo engineering review by the Abington Building Department
+Grading permits are typically required for projects involving 50–100 cubic yards of cut or fill, or grade changes exceeding two feet.
+Site plan submissions must include existing and proposed contours at two-foot intervals, drainage calculations, and undergo engineering review.
+Zoning compliance is critical, including maintaining setbacks, limiting slopes to a maximum of 33% (3:1), and adhering to impervious surface coverage limits.
+Homeowners’ association (HOA) coordination may also be necessary.
+Inspections include as-built surveys, compaction testing, irrigation system functionality, and a certificate of completion.

 500 Gliniewicz Way, Abington, MA 02351